 16. Change Management

-16.1 Thunderhead’s Change Management processes are aligned to ITIL to ensure standardized methods and procedures are used to maximize value while minimizing risk of incidents and disruptions when making changes to the Services.
-The Change Advisory Board reviews all changes for business and security impacts prior to authorizing a change.
+16.1 Thunderhead uses a formal, documented, change management process for all changes to the Services to maximize value while minimizing risk of incidents and disruptions when making changes to the Services.
+All changes are reviewed for business and security impacts prior to authorizing a change.

 16.2 All production systems are provisioned with secure configurations derived from industry best practices and are managed in accordance with Thunderhead’s asset management and information classification controls.